KlementK/selenium-cookie-lifetime/README.md

 # selenium-cookie-lifetime

-This project uses Selenium to interact with [Bing](https://www.bing.com/) and retrieve the lifetime of cookies set by the website.
+This ~~project~~ script uses Selenium to interact with [Bing](https://www.bing.com/) and retrieve the lifetime of cookies set by the website.

 ## Installation Guide